dgaydukov/cert-aws/sa/files/sa.md

 Containerization on the other hand is like os-level virtualization.
 Instead of creating a complete new OS, container share resources with host os, but have it's own file system, and by doing so divide itself from main OS.
 Hyper-V - Windows Server Virtualization, server computer running Hyper-V can be configured to expose individual virtual machines to one or more networks.
 Virtual machine like ec2 is part of physical machine in aws datacenter.
 It's isolated from other virtual machines by hypervisor or alike software.
+Don't confuse:
 * Host - physical machine where all virtual machines are located
-* Guest - virtual machine
+* Guest - virtual machine that runs on host

 ###### Pure Serverless
 With aws serverless you can build complete backend application without writing code(like java) or using any framework (like spring).
 For example you can use `API Gateway` to set up a few api endpoints.
 Then you can use `aws lambda` to set up some logic to handle these endpoints.
-Then you can use `sns` to send some notification/emails.
+Then you can use `SNS` to send some notification/emails.
 As you see without writing any application code we can have a simple backend application.
 But the truth is that this is only good for very simple app, usually for POC (proof of concept).
 The reason is once your application become more complex it would be very hard to ensure that everything is working fine, cause you have no tests.
 So the conclusion is very simple.
 Use aws serverless only for POC, or when you want quickly to startup, then you can also create a lot of mock api so your team can start to interact with it.